DillanSimpson/Fitness-Tracker/README.md

 # Fitness-Tracker By Swoletics
-Swoletics the company who wants to make you health and fitness a priority!
+Swoletics the company who wants to make your health and fitness a priority!
 The basic concept for this project is keeping track of someone's work outs, food/water in-take and have suggestions based on their fitness plan.

 # IDE Setup
 This project can be set up with Eclipse, below are instructions on how to setup the project.